Chuen-Lee/PopulationDensity/README.md

 Step 1.
 Download and update PopDenCN.tsv for all fieldseasons until most recent.
 Step 2.
 Make sure to also change Pcolor so that the latest (or focal) season says "this season"
 Step 3.
 Open R script in R studio and update PopDenCN.tsv filepath to reflect where it is.
 Step 4.
-Installing the libraries
+Install and load the libraries
 Step 5.
 Run all lines.

 ## All islands